 PPO plans are very similar to indemnity plans, which are also called Fee-For-Service (FFS).
 In PPOs, you get the best level of coverage within a predetermined network of dentists, and in indemnity plans, you typically get the same coverage regardless of network.
 Both plan types may have a network of preferred providers available, however.
 In indemnity plans, you also may be more likely to be balance billed (see “Key Financial Concepts in Dental Billing”).
 Otherwise, these two plan types are virtually indistinguishable.
 Much of the information below about PPOs also applies to indemnity plans.

 It’s entirely possible and even common for a patient to put more money into a plan than the plan ends up paying out in benefits.
 To consider this possibility, it’s helpful to look at some hypothetical numbers.
 Suppose you purchase a plan that has $30 monthly premiums, a $50 deductible, and a $1,000 coverage limit.
-It covers 100% of preventative, 80% of basic services, and 50% of major services.
+It covers 100% of preventive services, 80% of basic services, and 50% of major services.
 For this plan, your yearly spending on premiums will be $360.
-Note that deductibles are not usually charged for preventative care.
+Note that deductibles are not usually charged for preventive care.

-For the same hypothetical plan above, if you use more than preventative care in a year, then the plan may provide a significant financial benefit.
-Suppose that during the course of one year you got the same $300 worth of preventative care, plus you needed $250 in services classified by the plan as “basic” and $1,000 for services classified as “major.”
+For the same hypothetical plan above, if you use more than preventive care in a year, then the plan may provide a significant financial benefit.
+Suppose that during the course of one year you got the same $300 worth of preventive care, plus you needed $250 in services classified by the plan as “basic” and $1,000 for services classified as “major.”
 The table below shows the breakdown of what you and the plan pay.

 Cost Sharing for the Hypothetical Plan*

 |= $960 total costs to you||= $1,000 total cost to insurance|